-Particularly questions posed as simple questions – that aren’t.
+Particularly questions that are posed as simple questions—but really aren’t.

 Like, “Where do babies come from?” or “Why?”

-It’s in that spirit, I’d like you to think about this simple-but-not-simple question:
+It’s in that spirit that I’d like you to think about this simple-but-not-simple question:

 “Where do content strategies come from?”